PlatformTime/platformtimebasic/README.md

   Scheduled Time - Time at which the train trip is scheduled to depart the station (please note: within the Trip Details window, this time is the scheduled arrival time).

+  Track - Track or platform the train will arrive on.

   Status - Live status of the train trip.
 Applicable train trip statuses:

     On Time - Train is running on time and should depart the station with six minutes of the scheduled time.